 Keynote speaker for Building Code Industry

-Last week I was the innovation keynote speaker for the FL Building Officials Emerging Tech Conference.
+Last week I was the innovation keynote speaker for the FL Building Code Officials Emerging Tech Conference.
 It was on problem solving in the building code industry.
 I wasn’t sure building code officials had a lot of leeway to be innovative.
 But it turns out government organizations need innovation as much the private sector.

-Innovation in Building Code Industry
+Problem Solving in Building Code Industry

 It looks like the city of Port St. Lucie, Florida isn’t waiting around for an aha innovative moment to hit them.
 Building Code Administrator Joel Dramis came up with a solution to a problem.
 An overwhelming number of building permits being issued and long lines in the office.